IS1-4MJ/TEAM_PROJECT_841/docs/DESIGN.md

     and agent (snake). it use an adaptive path finding a star algorhtm to effeciently play the game. it uses the dimensions array which are zeros (open space), ones (either snake's tail or objects) and negative ones(food). the array is constantly updated depending on the location of the food and the movement of the snake.
+    As Mussmann (2022) mentioned for all nodes, then A* search is optimal (always finds the shortest path).
+    This snake game will always look for a shorest path to get food and it will always be carefull with its tail.

 Discussion and Evaluation